Phil Keoghan

 Philip John Keoghan (/ˈkoʊɡən/ KOHG-ən; born 31 May 1967) is a New Zealand television presenter, best known for hosting the American version of The Amazing Race on CBS, since its 2001 debut.
 He is the creator and host of No Opportunity Wasted, which has been produced in the United States, New Zealand, and Canada.
 Keoghan also co-created and hosts the American reality competition programme Tough as Nails, which debuted on CBS on 8 July 2020.
 As of 2021, he has been involved with winning 10 Primetime Emmy Awards related to his work on The Amazing Race, where the show consecutively won the Outstanding Reality-Competition Program seven times.

 Early life

-Keoghan was born in Lincoln, a satellite town of Christchurch, New Zealand.
-Due to his father's career, Keoghan spent a considerable part of his childhood in Antigua and Canada.
-His family had returned to Christchurch by the time he was in high school, and following that, Keoghan attended St Andrew's College, Christchurch.
+Philip John Keoghan was born on 31 May 1967, in Lincoln, a satellite town of Christchurch, New Zealand.
+Owing to his father's career, Keoghan spent a considerable part of his childhood in Antigua and Canada.
+His family had returned to Christchurch by the time Keoghan was in high school, and following that, he attended St Andrew's College, Christchurch.